 Some sellers try to sell a business when they run out of energy, are distracted by personal problems such as a divorce or medical problems, the business is not performing at its best due to the economy, or there has been a shift in the economy that reduces the demand for that service.

-For more immediate help you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.
+If you need more immediate help, you can email Andrew Rogerson or call me at 916 570-2674.